 As was later revealed, this Bill was to allow Bill Kidd Volvo to change this property to an auto sales lot.

 See Bill 17-15 for the follow-up.
-Also, Kach rezoned this "sliver" out of existence in CZMP.
-It remains to be seen whether this settles the case.
+Also, Kach rezoned this "sliver" out of existence in CZMP 2016, but it was too late.

 Benefitted: Penn Mar, Maryland Line